ovh/ovh-warp10-datasource/README.md

-Grafana - Warpscript Datasource Plugin
+Grafana - Warps 10 Datasource Plugin
 ======================================

-This is a plugin that allows Grafana 2 to support Warpscript as datasource.
+This is a plugin that allows Grafana 2 to support Warp 10 as datasource.

 Installation:
 =============

-Copy the plugin folder **warpscript** inside the folder for plugins in Grafana 2.
+Copy the plugin folder **warps10** inside the folder for plugins in Grafana 2.
 In most cases,  this path is located at [GRAFANA_INSTALL_DIR]/public/app/plugins/datasource/

 Use